lxtGH/OMG-Seg/README.md

 We show that OMG-Seg, a transformer-based encoder-decoder architecture with task-specific queries and outputs, can support over ten distinct segmentation tasks and yet significantly reduce computational and parameter overhead across various tasks and datasets.
 We rigorously evaluate the inter-task influences and correlations during co-training.
 Both the code and models will be publicly available.

+Short introduction on VALSE of OMG-Seg with other related work, can be found [here](https://www.bilibili.com/video/BV1PZ421b7U7/?spm_id_from=333.337.search-card.all.click&vd_source=6bb672e5bcff6f43a998d1ba30743967), in Chinese.

 ## News !!

+- 🔥2023-4-06, Update the model trained with only one machine and demo scripts.
-- 2024-3-18, Training Code of OMG-Seg are released !!
+- 🔥2024-3-18, Training Code of OMG-Seg are released !!
 Stronger Performance using Object-365-instance segmentation pre-train !!
-- 2024-2-26, OMG-Seg is accepted by CVPR-2024 !!
+- 🔥2024-2-26, OMG-Seg is accepted by CVPR-2024 !!
 - 2024-1-19, Models and Test Code are released !!

-## Features
+## Features of OMG-Seg

 ### $\color{#2F6EBA}{Universal\ Image\, Video\, Open-Vocabulary\, Segmentation\ Model}$

-- A new unified solution for over ten different segmentation tasks: PS, IS, VSS, VIS, VPS, Open-Vocabulary Seg, and Interactive Segmentation.
+- A **new unified** solution for **over ten different segmentation tasks**: PS, IS, VSS, VIS, VPS, Open-Vocabulary Seg, and Interactive Segmentation.
-- A novel unified view for solving multiple segmentation tasks in one view.
+- A novel unified view for solving multiple segmentation tasks in one model with extremely less parameters.

 ### $\color{#2F6EBA}{Good\ Enough\ Performance}$

-- OMG-Seg achieves good performance on in one shared architecture, on multiple datasets. (only 70M trainable parameters)
+- OMG-Seg achieves **good enough performance** on in one shared architecture, on multiple datasets. (**only 70M trainable parameters**)

 ### $\color{#2F6EBA}{The\ First\ OpenSourced\ Universal\ Segmentation\ Codebase}$

-- Our codebase support joint image/video/multi-dataset co-training.
+- Our codebase support **joint image/video/multi-dataset co-training**.
-- The first open-sourced code, including training, inference and demo.
+- The first open-sourced codebase, including training, inference and demo.

+### $\color{#2F6EBA}{Easy\ \ Followed\ By\ Academic\ Lab}$

+- OMG-Seg can be reproduced by only **one 32GB V100 or 40GB A100 machine**, which can be followed by Academic Labs.

 ## To-Do Plans

-- Release Strong Models and Demos.
+- Release Strong Models.
 (To be Done)
 - Release training code. (done)
 - Release CKPTs.（done）
 - Support HuggingFace. (done)